 Let me put a disclaimer out there upfront: our kitchen is far from “finished” or perfect.
-There are still numerous projects we would like to tackle when time and money allow, there’s tons of painting that still needs finished (I’m looking at you miles of trim), but for under $2000, we’ve been able to transform our dark and dated 1980’s space into a light and bright farmhouse kitchen.
+There are still numerous projects we would like to tackle when time and money allow.
+There’s tons of painting that still needs finished (I’m looking at you miles of trim).
+However, for under $2000, we’ve been able to transform our dark and dated 1980’s space into a light and bright farmhouse kitchen.

 Here’s a (mostly) before picture and a brief overview of what we’ve done in the past almost three years since we moved in.

 - Painted the cabinets.

 This was our biggest hurdle and game changer for the room.
 I plan on doing a more in depth tutorial on this soon, but for now I’ll hit some of the high points for anyone interested.
 I fell in love with the two tone cabinet look after perusing Pinterest for several months.
 While its not a super traditional choice, I am so glad that I went with my gut and did it!
 We used Behr Alkyd Semi-Gloss Enamel in Colonial White for the uppers and Diplomat Blue on the base cabinets.
 Its a water based paint that acts like an oil, so we didn’t have to seal it with anything allowing us to eliminate a step.
 We also switched out the old brass hardware for new oil rubbed bronze pulls and knobs.

 While I initially envisioned white subway tile for our backsplash, we ultimately went with beadboard for its ease of installation and cost efficiency.
 It gave us the same streamlined, farmhouse feel that subway tile produces, but for a fraction of the cost.
 We also covered the bulkhead above our upper cabinets with beadboard.
 By painting all of the beadboard the same shade of white as our cabinets, everything is light, bright and cohesive.